yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 aim to take advantage of asynchronous transactions without compromising durability.
-Moreover, having too many tuning parameters goes against our goal of excellent database usability—there is really no good reason for a user to worry about low-level implementation details.
+Moreover, having too many tuning parameters goes against our goal of excellent database usability—there is really no good reason for a user to worry about such low-level implementation details.

 To achieve these goals, I have implemented an adaptive asynchronous transaction method in Datalevin.

 The idea is as follows.
-First, to maintain transaction durability, the asynchronous transaction method returns a Clojure future, which is only realized once the transaction is fully committed and the data is flushed to disk.
+First, to maintain transaction durability, the asynchronous transaction method returns a Clojure `future`, which is only realized once the transaction is fully committed and the data is flushed to disk.
 The user can dereference the future to determine when the transaction is completed, or block until it is.
 Alternatively, the method optionally accepts a